uwplse/pumpkin-pi/README.md

-## What This Is

-This is a plugin for automatic discovery of and lifting across algebraic ornaments in Coq.
-Basically, when you have two types A and B, where B is A indexed by some new type that is determined by a fold over A, DEVOID can search for the fold and functions that relate A and B, and then lift functions and proofs between types. see the examples for more detail.
-Also note that DEVOID makes some additional assumptions about the syntax of your types for now, in particular that there is one new hypothesis for each new index of each inductive hypothesis in B. We hope to loosen these eventually.
-This is mostly for search.
+DEVOID is a plugin for automatic discovery of and lifting across algebraic ornaments in Coq.
+Basically, when you have two types A and B, where B is A indexed by some new type that is determined by a fold over A, DEVOID can search for the fold and functions that relate A and B, and then lift functions and proofs between types.
+The produced functions and proofs are usually about as fast as the origial.
+See the examples for more detail.

+Note that DEVOID makes some additional assumptions about the syntax of your types for now, in particular that both types have the same number of contructors in the same order, and that there is one new hypothesis for each new index of each inductive hypothesis in B.
+These restrictons are mostly for search.
+We hope to loosen them eventually.

+For a complete overview of how to use the tool, see `coq/examples/Example.v`.
+At a high level, there are two main commands:

+`Find ornament A B as A_to_B.`: Search for the relation that describes the algebraic ornament between A and B, and return three functions if successful: `A_to_B`, `A_to_B_inv`, and `A_to_B_index`.
+`A_to_B` and `A_to_B_inv` form a specific equivalence, with `A_to_B_index` describing the fold over `A`.
+See `coq/examples/Search.v` for an example of this on lists and vectors.

+`Lift A B in f as g.`: Lift a function along the discovered relation.
+See `coq/examples/Lift.v` for a few examples of how this works.

+There are two additional commands: `Preprocess` to preprocess terms for lifting, and `Unpack` to give you back types that are a little bit better than the automatically generated types.
+There is a methodology outlined in `coq/examples/Example.v` for recovering even more useful types.

 ## Known Issues